-Follow CDC and CDPH guidelines found below: Cleaning and Disinfecting Your Facility and Resuming in-person instruction Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes
+Follow CDC and CDPH guidelines found below:

+Cleaning and Disinfecting Your Facility

 "Cleaning" involves water and soap or a detergent, does not use disinfecting agents, and significantly decreases germs on surfaces and decreases infectious risks.
 "Disinfection" kills germs on surfaces using specific agents (see below for those approved for use).
 If a case has been identified, the spaces where the case spent a large proportion of their time (e.g., classroom, or administrator's office if an administrator) should be disinfected.
 Frequent disinfection can pose a health risk to children and students due to the strong chemicals often used and so is not recommended in the school setting unless a case has been identified.